-Asia is home to a number of the most powerful and advanced markets, one of them being China – the world’s second-largest economy after the United States.
+Noteworthy, Asia is home to a number of the most powerful and advanced markets, including China – the world’s second-largest economy after the United States.

 Investors from across the world relish establishing businesses in Asian countries such as China, Singapore, Malaysia, India, and Hong Kong.

-Middle Corridor, commonly referred to as Trans-Caspian International Transport Route (TITR), is a multilateral institutional development linking the containerized rail freight transport networks of the People’s Republic of China (PRC) and the European Union through the economies of Central Asia, the Caucasus, Turkey, and Eastern Europe.
+Middle Corridor, the Trans-Caspian International Transport Route (TITR), is a multilateral institutional development linking the containerized rail freight transport networks of the People’s Republic of China (PRC) and the European Union through the economies of Central Asia, the Caucasus, Turkey, and Eastern Europe.

-Goods moved along the corridor grew from roughly 350,000 tons to 530,000 tons between 2020 and 2021.
-But what boosted the corridor’s use was Russia’s 2022 invasion of Ukraine and the West’s subsequent economic sanctions on Moscow.
+Furthermore, volumes of goods along the corridor grew from roughly 350,000 tons to 530,000 tons between 2020 and 2021.
+But what boosted the corridor’s use was when Russia invaded Ukraine in 2022 and the West’s subsequent economic sanctions on Moscow.

-Cargo shipments along the Middle Corridor jumped to 3.2 million tons in 2022.
-Some now anticipate that the Middle Corridor’s capacity will skyrocket to 10 million tons, given Turkey’s completion of the Marmaray railway under the Bosporus Strait, enabling rail cargo from Central Asia to travel directly into the heart of Europe.
-Indeed, European shipping companies have taken notice.
+What’s more, cargo shipments along the Middle Corridor jumped to 3.2 million tons in 2022.
+Some now anticipate that the Middle Corridor’s capacity will skyrocket to 10 million tons, with Turkey’s completion of the Marmaray railway under the Bosporus Strait.
+This will enable rail cargo from Central Asia to move directly into the heart of Europe, with European shipping companies taking notice.

 In the Asian states, however, Singapore stands out.
 It has proved a convincing convergence of the East and West.